we34ty/Content-Lock/README.md

 # Content-Lock
-Minecraft datapack inspired by souls-likes and many other games
+Minecraft datapack inspired by souls-likes and many other games, which strives to make the game more challenging in a fair way, whilst introducing some QoL features.